 He loves anything s’mores related, so I decided to make him a massive s’mores cake 😀 It has seven different layers: 2 brownie layers, 2 cheesecake layers, 2 chocolate chip cookie layers, and 1 graham cracker layer.

 The final product seems a little intense, but it is worth it.
 I baked each of the layers in the order shown below.

-Chocolate Chip Cookie Layer (I used my favorite chocolate chip cookie recipe)
+Chocolate Chip Cookie Layer (Using my fav chocolate chip cookie recipe)

 - 2 and 1/4 cup all-purpose flour

 - 1/2 teaspoon salt